melissayr/melissayr/README.md

 - 🔭 I created a job portal website with user login and an administration system in the background for my thesis (PHP and Javascript)
-- 🔭 Made a Website for friends: https://eddiperryfriseure.com/
+- 🔭 I´m currently working on a Wordpress Website for friends: https://eddiperryfriseure.com/
-- 🔭 I’m currently make websites for some other friends
+- 🔭 I’m currently make websites for some other friends with VScode
 - 🌱 I’m currently learning Python
 - 💬 Ask me about everything you want :)
 - 📫 How to reach me: reim.melissa.y@gmail.com